Podcasts and Capital

 Trading leverage for "more distribution" is like making a deal with the devil.
 The devil always wins.

-My friend Levi Allen is a super talented filmmaker, with nearly 160,000 subscribers to his YouTube channel.
-But the "recommended" videos on YouTube's front page are killing him.
+However, these days, most views come from videos on YouTube's homepage.
 "These days, it doesn't matter how many subscribers you have," he told me, "most people are just looking at the recommended videos."

-There's a reason creators are leaving closed platforms like YouTube and going to more open solutions like:
+There's a reason many creators are leaving closed platforms like YouTube and going to more open solutions like:

 One ad marketplace to rule them all?

-I'm not opposed to podcasters selling ads.But I am opposed to one centralized "AdSense for podcasting."
+I'm not opposed to podcasters selling ads.

 If podcasters have to depend on a central ad platform, they'll be giving away all their leverage in exchange for low CPMs and garbage ads dynamically inserted into their show.

-(Additionally: Anchor's experiment in this space seems to be failing).
+(Additionally: Anchor's experiment in this space seems to be failing.)

 Clubhouse and social audio apps